aureline12/holbertonschool-low_level_programming/README.md

-# 💻- Lowl Level Programming
+# 💻- Lowl Level Programming.

 _In this folder you can find different folders where you can see the process in which I am learning C_